ikinsella/locaNMF/README.md

 # LocaNMF

-LocaNMF toolkit (Localized semi-Nonnegative Matrix Factorization) can eﬃciently decompose wideﬁeld video data and allows user to directly compare activity across multiple mice by outputting mouse-speciﬁc localized functional regions.
+LocaNMF (Localized semi-Nonnegative Matrix Factorization) can eﬃciently decompose wideﬁeld video data and allows user to directly compare activity across multiple mice by outputting mouse-speciﬁc localized functional regions.
 LocaNMF uses a fast low-rank version of Hierarchical Alternating Least Squares (HALS), and outputs components that are signiﬁcantly more interpretable than traditional NMF or SVD-based techniques.
+Read more about this method and the results it provides in our bioRxiv [here](https://www.biorxiv.org/content/10.1101/650093v1)!

 It is built on top of PyTorch, written in Python and C++, and is capable to run on either CPU or Nvidia CUDA-enabled GPU.
 To run LocaNMF on Nvidia GPU, a Nvidia